 Hi!
 I’m Kristin Wong.
-Welcome to my newsletter.
 I’m a writer and journalist who covers psychology and social science.
 I’m currently a staff writer at Hidden Brain, a podcast and radio show that airs on NPR.
 My work has appeared in the New York Times, ELLE, the Atlantic, Electric Literature and a handful of other places.
 I published a book, Get Money, in 2018, and I frequently write for Slate’s Pay Dirt column.

 How to Be Creative When Your Ancestors Are Watching (Electric Literature)